hoanhan101/hraft/PROPOSAL.md

 The last piece of the system is routing/service discovery.
 At the moment, I am not sure how to do this yet.
-I know that HashiCorp's Consul achieve this by DNS routing mechanism but I am not familar with its implementation.
+I know that HashiCorp's Consul achieve this by DNS routing mechanism but I am not familiar with its implementation.

 In Apache's Cassandra, a Distributed Hash Table is used, which maps key to specific node in the rings structure.
 Same with Amazon DynamoDB, consistent hashing is also used.
 However, that is not the same as service discovery.
-In the [final product](#final-product) section, I will give an example of service discovery behavior that I want.
+In the [final product](#final-product) section, I will give an example of a service discovery's behavior that I want.

 > It would be helpful if you can provide any pointers for this.

 # Design

-For the initial design, after looking at some similiar systems such as etcd, Amazon DynamoDB, Consul, I realize that getting the consensus algorithm right is the most important job, which in this case is Raft.
+For the initial design, after looking at some similar systems such as etcd, Amazon DynamoDB, Consul, I realize that getting the consensus algorithm right is the most important job, which in this case is Raft.
 As long as I have all the nodes perform resiliently using the protocol, building a key-value store on top seems much more natural.
-In other word, Raft does mosts of the heavylifting in the system.
+In other word, Raft does most of the heavy lifting for the system.

-> This is my first assumption.
+> This is my assumption.
 I can't think of any design/architecture other
 > than Raft's itself.
 I will update this as I take a closer look at
 > Raft as well as other documents.